-This context driven approach isn’t a problem in and of itself, but marketers must be cautious that in seeking to make ads more inviting they do not camouflage advertisements.
+This context-driven approach isn’t a problem in and of itself, but marketers must ensure that ads remain recognisable as ads.
 Section 2 of the CAP Code deals with the recognition of marketing communications (i.e. ensuring people know when they are looking at an ad) and these rules apply regardless of the targeting or medium.
 The following guidance highlights the key issues to consider when creating native advertising in its various forms.

 - Ensure advertorials are distinguishable from editorial content

 - Remember that affiliate ads are subject to the Code

 - Take care when integrating content discovery/recommendation panels